Dunfermline Palace: Anne of Denmark

 James VI stayed at Dunfermline Palace in June 1585 to avoid the plague which raged in Edinburgh.
 He had a proclamation made to regulate the prices of food, drink, and lodgings for his courtiers in Dunfermline town.
 In 1589 the palace was given as a wedding present by the king to his bride Anne of Denmark.
+James VI had to compensate the Master of Gray, who had rights to the title of Abbot or Commendator of Dunfermline, and allocated him 12,000 merks from a subsidy paid by Elizabeth I.

-She gave birth to three of their children in the palace; Elizabeth (1596), She would sometimes travel between Edinburgh and Dunfermline by boat, taking meals at South Queensferry.
+Anne of Denmark gave birth to three of their children in the palace; Elizabeth (1596), She would sometimes travel between Edinburgh and Dunfermline by boat, taking meals at South Queensferry.
 She improved the palace during the decade.

 Anne of Denmark was given the lands formerly belonging to Dunfermline Abbey, and was known in charters of abbey lands as the "Lady of Dunfermline".
 In February 1596, Alexander Seton, Lord Urquhart, was appointed as her Bailie and Keeper and Constable of the palace.
 The palace staff included the keeper John Gibb, the chamberlains of the estates David Seton of Parbroath, William Schaw, and Henry Wardlaw of Pitreavie, the gardener John Lowrie, the plumber James Coupar, who fixed the lead roofs, and Thomas Walwood, foreman of the coal pits.
 She was entertained by an English musician John Norlie and her fool Tom Durie.
 Later, a story circulated that Tom Durie had stumbled on the queen holding a secret Mass at the palace.